This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Instructions

-- Roll out dough.
+- Roll out pie dough.
 Remove one portion of dough from refrigerator (if refrigerated longer than 1 hour, let stand at room temperature for 10-15 minutes in order to roll it out easily.).
 Roll out dough on lightly floured surface to a 12-inch circle (about 1/8-inch thickness).
 Transfer dough to a 9-inch pie plate.
 I like to do this by folding the curst into quarters, or rolling over a rolling pin and then rolling out over into the pie plate.
 Leave excess dough that overhangs the pie plate for now and refrigerate while you prepare the apple filling.
+1 double crust recipe

 - Finish assembling dough.
 Roll out second piece of dough to 12-inch circle and place over apple filling.
 Fold top crust under the bottom crust.
 Flute edges or crimp with a fork.
 Cut 3-4 slits into the top pie crust with a sharp knife to steam the apple filling while it bakes.
-Refrigerate pie again for 30 minutes to help firm up the crust.
+Optional step: Refrigerate pie again for 30 minutes to help firm up the crust.
 Nearing the end of the 30 minutes, preheat oven.

 - Bake pie.
 Bake until top crust is golden, about 25 minutes.
-Reduce oven temperature to 375°F; continue baking until filling is bubbling and crust is deep golden brown, 30-35 minutes longer.
-If the pie crust edges is getting too browned, cover with aluminum foil or a pie shield.
-Transfer pie to wire rack; cool to room temperature, at least 4 hours before serving.
+Reduce oven temperature to 375ยฐF; continue baking until filling is bubbling and crust is deep golden brown, 30-35 minutes longer.
+If the pie crust edges is getting too browned, cover with aluminum foil or a pie shield. ย Transfer pie to wire rack; cool to room temperature, at least 4 hours before serving.

 Video